openshift/ansible-service-broker/docs/operator.md

 The Automation Broker may be installed and managed by its operator, which is built using [operator-sdk](https://github.com/operator-framework/operator-sdk) ansible support.
-The operator source can be found in [operator/](..operator) at the root our project.
+The operator source can be found in [operator/](..operator) at the root of our project.
 Once this image is built and deployed, either manually or through OLM, the broker can be deployed by creating a CR of the `automationbroker.osb.openshift.io` CRD.